hyphanet/fred/README.md

 We've [configured it](gradle/wrapper/gradle-wrapper.properties) to [verify the checksum](https://docs.gradle.org/3.2/userguide/gradle_wrapper.html#sec:verification) of the archive it downloads from `https://services.gradle.org`.

-### System Gradle

-If you do not want to use the committed Gradle Wrapper, you can use your system's Gradle packages.
-We only support doing so if the packaged Gradle version is the same as the commited Gradle Wrapper.

-* Arch: `sudo pacman -S gradle`
-* CentOS: `sudo yum install gradle`
-* Debian-based / Ubuntu: `sudo apt-get install gradle`
-* Windows: official installation directions are [here](https://gradle.org/install#manually)

 ## Testing

 To test your version of Freenet, stop your node, replace `freenet.jar` in your